Frankie Boyle: Books

 On 1 October 2009, Boyle's autobiography My Shit Life So Far was released, published by HarperCollins.
 His second book Work!
 Consume!
 Die!—a collection of his columns for The Sun—was released in October 2011.
 Boyle's third book, the political comedy Scotland's Jesus: The Only Officially Non-racist Comedian, was released in the UK on 24 October 2013.
 As of October 2021, the three books had sold 600,000 copies in the UK for £5 million, with My Shit Life So Far as the best-selling of these.
 Boyle's fourth book, The Future of British Politics, was released 12 November 2020 as one of five essays in the Futures series.

 Boyle's first fictional book, Meantime, is a crime fiction novel set in Glasgow in the aftermath of Scottish Independence.
 It was published in July 2022.
 The book was nominated for Bloody Scotland's Debut of the Year award for crime writing.
 Boyle wrote for the book while in hotel rooms after a gig, saying that he would be unable to sleep due to adrenaline.
 Boyle said at the Edinburgh Book Festival in 2022: "I would much rather, if I could, segue into writing novels and just stay in the house and not travel so much".
 He said of writing, in comparison to stand-up comedy, that "you don't have to go and sell it to people".
 However, he said that writing fiction was "equally difficult".
 He planned to begin writing a second novel over Christmas 2022.

+Podcasts

+In 2024, Boyle started the podcast Here Comes The Guillotine with fellow Scottish comedians Susie McCabe and Christopher MacArthur-Boyd.

+He has also appeared as a guest on an episode of Off Menu, recorded live at the SEC Armadillo in Glasgow.